yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+02/2023 Our work on "3D Human Mesh Construction using WiFi" was covered by: [Tech Xplore](https://techxplore.com/news/2023-02-wi-fi-3d-human-meshes.html), News8Plus, etc.

 10/2022 Our work on "3D Human Mesh Construction using WiFi" has been accepted by ACM SenSys 2022.

 10/2022 Our work on "Robust Person Re-identification Using WiFi" has been accepted by USENIX Security 2023.